 - Michigan sex offender information

-Note: In 2021, the Michigan Supreme Court ruled that personal information such as birth dates would no longer be categorized under publically available records.
+Note: In 2021, the Michigan Supreme Court ruled that personal information such as birth dates would no longer be categorized as public records.

 Who Can Access Michigan Public Records?